 He is a very energetic, mobile type of dog so it is just good to have our little man back more to his normal self in such a short amount of time.
 We will continue using the brace for the length of time suggested by Posh Dog and following their physical therapy protocol as well.

 Remember I said this new one was simpler?
 It is.
 At first we did go back to his herbal blend for two weeks.
 One week would’ve been sufficient and maybe not at all.
 Why?
 Because he began to have his digestive issues again which ended a couple of days after I ended the herbs.

-It is hard to describe but since we’ve learned this, we don’t give him any supplements now except for the humic-fulvic acid (HFA) I mentioned previously and also soil-based probiotics (on the same page as the HFA).
+It is hard to describe but since we’ve learned this, we don’t give him any supplements now except for the humic-fulvic acid (HFA) I mentioned previously and also soil-based probiotics.
 These two have been the best support for his digestion.
 He only gets these a few times per week not daily.
 He is raw fed as I said.
 We have added in things that support his joints/bones/ligaments such as chicken feet, beef trachea, etc. Raw.
 He no longer gets any kind of treats.
 I used to give him dehydrated meat only treats but he now only gets praise for his “training“.
 He just does better without anything other than his raw diet.

 His respiratory issues happen simultaneously with the digestive issues.
 By only feeding him the raw diet, almost no supplements, and no treats, he is doing SO much better!
 Schatzie receives similar treatment.